 If things weren’t working for you last School year then reflect on why and look at how to change it up.
 I can recommend reading how I transformed my morning routine, I have touched on it often but it’s made me reach the school gates a far more relaxed and less unhinged looking Mummy this year.
 Now is also the time to stop doing any after school clubs that you found weren’t working out for you or the kids weren’t really bothered about.
 Sometimes just looking at cutting down or swapping clubs and groups make such a difference to your week.

 Here is an older morning routine video that I filmed for having a baby, preschooler and 2 School aged children.
-I will update this routine on my channel to reflect the current ages of my children very soon.

 I don’t know about you but my house takes a bit of a beating in the school holidays.
 No amount of cleaning and organising over the holidays keeps the house tidy and sorted with 4 whirlwinds, so I don’t do too much as it just frustrates me that it doesn’t stay tidy for long.
 I do a basic cleaning schedule and a tidy up each evening and enjoy my time with the kids instead.
 This means the house is in need of some tlc after the Summer.
 Many of you will know that I follow The Organised Mum Method (TOMM) of cleaning to make sure that my weekly days aren’t full of mundane cleaning tasks and that I get the weekends free.
 I then tend to spend a bit more of my time in September decluttering, I find towards the end of the holidays opening each cupboard is interesting as everything tends to need a sort and clear out.
 Make a list in priority of what is most important to you to declutter and tidy and here are my top tips that I used last September in getting to grips with last Autumn to reorganising my home